Prostate Cancer

 Background

-In Hong Kong, prostate cancer was the third most common cancer in men.
-In 2021, there were 3,038 new cases of prostate cancer, accounting for 16.0% of new cancer cases in men in Hong Kong.
+In Hong Kong, prostate cancer was the fourth most common cancer and the third most common cancer in men.
+In 2022, there were 2,758 new cases of prostate cancer, accounting for 16.0% of new cancer cases in men in Hong Kong.
 Its median age at diagnosis was 71.
-The number of prostate cancer cases has grown rapidly in recent years, reflected by an increase of 84.8% of newly diagnosed prostate cancer cases from 2011 to 2021.
+The number of prostate cancer cases has grown rapidly in recent years, reflected by an increase of 69.1% of newly diagnosed prostate cancer cases from 2012 to 2022.

 What is prostate cancer?